webrecorder/pywb/docs/manual/rewriter.rst

 (No url rewriting is performed when running in :ref:`https-proxy` mode)

 Most of the rewriting performed is **url-rewriting**, changing the original URLs to point to the pywb server instead of the live web.
-Typically, the rewriting converst:
+Typically, the rewriting converts:

 ``<url>`` -> ``<pywb host>/<coll>/<timestamp><modifier>/<url>``